nanqinlang-script/CloudFlare_DNS_Record/README.md

 2.**create new domain record**
 this function can create a new A dns record

+3.***configure lightsail if necessary** this function is be used to configure AWS' access key and the location of local host

 ### step 3
 after you finished step 1~2, you will need to run this :